TheProtaganist/gpt-j/README.md

 # GPT-J
-A Gpt-j api to use with python
+A GPT-J api to use with python

 ## Installing gpt-j
 ```